Intrepid Four: Aftermath

 On January 9, 1968, Sweden granted the four Americans humanitarian asylum.
 They were not the first American deserters to arrive there, but were the first to receive international press coverage through doing so.
 Sweden's acceptance of American deserters was viewed with hostility by the US, who saw it as directly undermining the war effort.
 Swedish-American diplomacy was significantly damaged.
 In 1970, Anderson left Sweden and went to Canada, sneaking across the border into the US.
 In March 1972, Anderson was arrested by the Federal Bureau of Investigation in San Francisco and imprisoned for eight months.
 He was given a bad conduct discharge from the Navy in November 1972.
-As of 2016, Barilla was living in Canada, and Bailey and Lindner still lived in Sweden.
+As of 2016, Barilla was living in Canada.
+Bailey died in about 2015 and Lindner still lived in Sweden in 2025.

 The ship they deserted from has become a floating museum permanently docked in New York City where one of the onboard exhibits is called "Dissent On Board" and tells the story of the Intrepid Four.